SherlynKBurkhart/HTML-CSS-practice/first/README.md

 WHAT IS A GOOD LINK TO LEARN MORE ABOUT CSS? https://developer.mozilla.org/en-US/docs/Web/CSS/Reference

+WHAT IS THE DIFFERENCE BETWEEN AN 0PENING AND CLOSING TAG?
+An opening tag does not have a backslash "/".
+A closing tag has the "/", . ie. opening tag <body>, closing tag </body>.

 PLEASE EMAIL ME AT SherlynBurkhart@gmail.com WITH ANY OTHER QUESTIONS YOU MAY HAVE!